ds5110/git-intro/conda.md

   Anaconda's channel is missing some important scientific computing software.
 * Don't mix channels.
-  If you do, then you risk mysterious errors or dependency resolution problems that can be hard to debug ("impossible" might be a more appropriate word).
+  If you do, then you risk mysterious errors or dependency resolution problems that can be hard to debug ("nearly impossible" might be a more appropriate term).
   That said, if you're already using conda and it works for you, then you may not need this document.
 * Problems developed in 2024 when Anaconda's "default" channel developed incompatibilities with conda-forge.
   That's more recent than some popular data science books, which don't mention miniforge, such as